garrandall/popular-music-data/tracks/bohemian-rhapsody-the-braids.md

 I sometimes wish I never been born at all

-(Oh oh carry on nothing really matters) I didn't mean to make you cry If i'm not back again this time tomorrow
+(Oh oh carry on nothing really matters) I didn't mean to make you cry If I'm not back again this time tomorrow
 (Carry on, carry on, as if nothin really matters)

 I don't wanna die